TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.common.notbooting/compute-notbooting-osnotbooting-windows.md

 ### If your VM is not at the **ctrl-alt-del** screen, it may be experiencing a boot error

-1. Restart the virtual machine to address boot issues.
+1. Restart the virtual machine to address boot issues
 2. Review the [common boot errors and solutions for non-bootable VMs](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/boot-error-troubleshoot) troubleshooting guide

 **Common issues associated to specific boot errors:**<br>